School of Nursing

 MS in Nursing - Adult-Gerontology Acute Care Nurse Practitioner

 The Adult-Gerontology Acute Care Nurse Practitioner (A-GACNP) program is designed to prepare graduates to care for adults and older adults with acute, critical, and complex health conditions.
 Graduates who complete this concentration are eligible to sit for national certification as an adult-gerontology acute care nurse practitioner.

-The Adult-Gerontology Acute Care Nurse Practitioner concentration is 4-6 semesters in length for students taking 9-15 credits per semester or 6-8 semesters for students taking 6-9 credits per semester.
+The Adult-Gerontology Acute Care Nurse Practitioner program is 4-6 semesters in length for students taking 9-15 credits per semester or 6-8 semesters for students taking 6-9 credits per semester.
 Both full-time and part-time studies are available.
-A total of 45 credits is required for completion of the A-GACNP concentration.
+A total of 45 credits is required for completion of the A-GACNP program.

 The number of required clinical hours (contact hours) is based on national certification examination requirements, not on a credit hour to contact hour basis.
-The A-GACNP concentration has a total of 568 clinical hours: 168 hours in clinical semester one, 200 hours in clinical semester two, and 200 hours in clinical semester three.
+The A-GACNP program has a total of 568 clinical hours: 168 hours in clinical semester one, 200 hours in clinical semester two, and 200 hours in clinical semester three.

 Required Courses: (45 credits)